theodo-group/LLPhant/README.md

 ### Embeddings
 > 💡 Embeddings are used to compare two texts and see how similar they are.
 This is the base of semantic search.
 An embedding is a vector representation of a text that captures the meaning of the text.
-It is a float array of 1536 elements for OpenAI.
+It is a float array of 1536 elements for OpenAI for the small model.

 To manipulate embeddings we use the `Document` class that contains the text and some metadata useful for the vector store.
 The creation of an embedding follow the following flow: